Renewing Your CDL in CaliforniaCompare Commercial Vehicle Insurance Rates in 3 Steps

 If you drive a school bus, pupil activity bus, youth bus, general public paratransit carrier, or farm labor vehicle, your medical examination report must be signed by either a medical doctor or a doctor of osteopathy.
 No other health practitioner signatures will be accepted.

-You must self-certify your type of vehicle operation with the California DMV by January 2014.
+You must self-certify your type of vehicle operation with the California DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Non-Excepted Intrastate